certmichelin/PTART/README.md

 PTART is a vulnerability organizer tool developed for Pentesters, Bug bounty hunters, Anybody who wants to hack.

+This project is maintained by the Michelin CERT team.
+Michelin

+A special thanks to [@pavanw3b](https://twitter.com/pavanw3b) for the [Sh00t!](https://github.com/pavanw3b/sh00t) project.

 ## Installation

 **Preparing PTART environment :**